Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale

 \subsection{Communication Channel}

-Choosing the most effective channels to perform disclosure is the key to reaching out to stakeholders~\cite{wogalter_chip_1999}.
-In the case of \textbf{vulnerability disclosure to vendors}, there is usually a vulnerability disclosure policy in place~\cite{boucher_trojan_2022,moura_stressful_2023}, possibly indicated using a security.txt~\cite{rfc9116}.
-The vendor may also have outsourced this to third-party platforms such as HackerOne and Bugcrowd~\cite{walshe_bugbounty_2020}, and having a legal agreement in disclosure~\cite{macnish_ethics_2020}.
-If pre-assessment on the potential stakeholders or impact of a vulnerability is unclear, one can reach out to national CSIRTs to consult with a possible communication channel~\cite{vanhoef_key_2017,vanhoef_krack_2017}.
-National CSIRTs may provide notification services, coordination support or platforms such as VINCE by CERT/CC~\cite{vince} to efficiently identify and inform vendors~\cite{first_guideline_2020,ncsc_guideline_2018}.
+Choosing the most effective channels to perform disclosure is the key to reaching out to stakeholders \cite{wogalter_chip_1999}.
+We provide our suggestions on communication channels for large-scale vulnerability disclosure and notification separately.

+In the case of \textbf{vulnerability disclosure to vendors}, there are already comprehensive guidelines and support mechanisms in place to help finders inform the receiving stakeholders: \begin{itemize} \item A finder can seek vulnerability disclosure policies or programs of stakeholders \cite{boucher_trojan_2022,moura_stressful_2023}, which are possibly indicated by stakeholders providing a security.txt~\cite{rfc9116}. \item A finder can also look for bug bounty programs or vulnerability platforms to issue the vulnerability report.
+However, stakeholders may also have outsourced such channels to third-party platforms such as HackerOne and Bugcrowd~\cite{walshe_bugbounty_2020}, and having a legal agreement in disclosure~\cite{macnish_ethics_2020}. \item A finder can reach out to national CSIRTs to consult on a possible communication channel~\cite{vanhoef_key_2017,vanhoef_krack_2017}, if the pre-assessment of potential stakeholders or the impact of a vulnerability is unclear.
+National CSIRTs may provide notification services, coordination support or platforms such as VINCE by CERT/CC~\cite{vince} to efficiently identify and inform vendors~\cite{first_guideline_2020,ncsc_guideline_2018}. \end{itemize}